 3.2.
 Heat Press Machine

 This machine will be a frequently used tool.
-The heat press machine does exactly what it says: it uses heat to transfer graphics to t-shirts, similar to an ironing board.
-The heat press machine, unlike an ironing board, is designed to easily duplicate orders.
+The heat press machine does exactly what it uses heat to transfer graphics to t-shirts, similar to an ironing board.
+The heat press machine for t-shirt printing materials, unlike an ironing board, is designed to easily duplicate orders.

 There are three types of heat press machines available: the iron, the swing-away heat press, and the manual press.
 The iron is smaller and more suitable for experienced users, whereas the manual press is suitable for users of all skill levels.
 If you intend to make additional items such as mugs or bags, the swing-away heat press will come in handy.